ypriverol/github-paper/document/manuscript.md

 ##Rule 1.
 Structure your research projects: users, organization, repositories, and teams

-GitHub is structured around four major concepts: users, organisations, repositories and teams.
-Users are the keystone of GitHub;
+Projects on github are visible to everyone but write permissions need to be granted.
+Structuring your projects allow to manage permissions and restrict access on different levels.
+GitHub has three concepts: users, team and organisations.
-as any other social network such as Twitter, Facebook or Google+.
+Users are the keystone of GitHub; as any other social network such as Twitter, Facebook or Google+.
 Every user has a profile containing their projects to share and connect with other users by “following” their accounts.
 Different to other source code repositories, it incorporates social functionality that makes a bioinformatican’s/developer’s identity and activities visible to other users.
-On the GitHub site, users create profiles that can be optionally populated with personal information including: an image, their name, email address, organization, location, and webpage.
+On the GitHub site, users create profiles that can be optionally populated with personal information including an image, their name, email address, organization, location, and webpage.
 As a researcher you should make your profile visible to other users and displays all the repositories and organizations you are working on and a list of their latest activities on the site (Comment: here we can add a Figure 1 with major options of GitHub).
 Repositories are directories or storage space where your projects can live; it can be included inside you organization or can belong to particular users.
 Users can keep code files, text files, image files; data files, inside a repository; and while many users store programs and code projects, there’s